 This study in durability and soundness in the equine athlete was inspired by the career of the current Standardbred super-star Foiled Again ST (ST=Standardbred).

-Foiled Again ST, a 14 year old Canadian-bred Standardbred gelding (pacer) completed his 100th lifetime win this year (2018).
+Foiled Again ST, a 14 year old New Jersey-bred Standardbred gelding (pacer) completed his 100th lifetime win this year (2018).
 His quest for this landmark accomplishment captured many racing fan's attention as he won his 99th victory and then the tension (and press coverage) grew as the 100th win seemed just out of his reach when several races passed without him getting to the finish line first.
 Would he make it?
 And then to our joy he did indeed have the victory before the mandatory retirement age for racing Standardbreds of age 15.
 I am sure you will agree that any horse that can win 100 races has some lessons to teach us about durability and soundness, combined with athletic talent.

 [Hal Dale ST 1926, he is a strong genetic dominance in Foiled Again ST. a pacing stallion, Hal Dale ST surprised one and all by becoming a premier sire of sires.
 He and his sons dominate the genetics in the attached study on soundness and durability in the Standardbred (Part I).]

 [Update: Here in December of 2018 it is the tail end of Foiled Again's victory lap around the country before his retirement at the year's end.
 He has been appearing at the tracks where he raced most of his career, and thrilling his fans, and winning more races!
 Perfectly sound and full of vitality, Foiled Again is still proving himself the poster child for soundness and durability.
 He added more wins to his total....he is now at 109!.]